dple/DFA_Simeck/README.md

 ## Results
-A detail of simulation will be provided soon.
+For each cipher member, we carried out 10,000 simulation attacks and report the average number of faulty ciphers required to recover the last round key K^{T - 1} and the whole master key (corresponding to the last 4 round keys $K^{T - 1}$, $K^{T - 2}$, $K^{T - 3}$, and $K^{T - 4}$).

 ---
 # References

+[1] **Improved fault analysis on SIMECK ciphers**, by Duc-Phong Le, Rongxing Lu and Ali A. Ghorbani, Journal of Cryptographic Engineering, 2021, https://link.springer.com/article/10.1007/s13389-021-00263-w

-[1] **The Simeck Family of Lightweight Block Ciphers**, by Gangqiang Yang, Bo Zhu, Valentin Suder, Mark D. Aagaard, and Guang Gong, CHES 2015. https://eprint.iacr.org/2015/612
+[2] **The Simeck Family of Lightweight Block Ciphers**, by Gangqiang Yang, Bo Zhu, Valentin Suder, Mark D. Aagaard, and Guang Gong, CHES 2015. https://eprint.iacr.org/2015/612

-[2] **SIMON and SPECK: Block Ciphers for the Internet of Things**, Ray Beaulieu and Douglas Shors and Jason Smith and Stefan Treatman-Clark and Bryan Weeks and Louis Wingers. https://eprint.iacr.org/2015/585
+[3] **SIMON and SPECK: Block Ciphers for the Internet of Things**, Ray Beaulieu and Douglas Shors and Jason Smith and Stefan Treatman-Clark and Bryan Weeks and Louis Wingers. https://eprint.iacr.org/2015/585